The Ultimate Day Trip to Hiroshima and Miyajima

 Final Thoughts: Hiroshima & Miyajima Itinerary

 Since that visit, I’ve read a number of books on the decision to bomb the two cities and the aftermath of the bomb.
-I’ve also read some books on what happened in Southeast Asia.
-The visit and my research have finally given me an answer to this burning question.
+The best book is Downfall: The End of the Imperial Japanese Empire by Richard B. Frank.

-However, this is simply not true at all.
 The main reason why the United States dropped the atomic bomb was that the alternative would have been a land invasion, and this would have resulted in more lives being lost, a longer drawn-out war, and a more uncertain outcome.

-The United States had originally planned to invade Japan in November 1945.
+The United States had initially planned to invade Japan in November 1945.
 Through the codebreaking of Japanese communications, the U.S. found out that Japan was preparing to defend against the invasion with 900,000 soldiers and thousands of planes ready to conduct suicide attacks.
 It was estimated that total losses from trying to conquer Japan by land would have been 5 to 10 million Japanese deaths and 400,000 to 800,000 American deaths (Frank, page 340).

-This doesn’t even include the deaths of POWs who Japan notoriously mistreated (35% of POWs under the Japanese died while less than 1% of the POWs died under the Germans!)
+This doesn’t even include the deaths of POWs who Japan notoriously mistreated (35% of POWs under the Japanese died, while less than 1% of the POWs died under the Germans!)

 Few people are aware of the experiments Japanese scientists were conducting in northeastern China, Burma, Thailand, and Singapore on the effects of biological weapons on thousands of men, women, children, and infants.
 Sadly, after the war, instead of charging these same scientists with war crimes, the U.S. hired them to continue testing biological weapons.